robwolff3/homeassistant-config/README.md

 * Google Assistant - I'm using the Google Assistant native integration to control lights and switches.
 For everything else and custom commands I setup the IFTTT integration with HA and Google Assistant, [guide here](https://community.home-assistant.io/t/how-to-integrate-google-assistant-and-home-assistant-api-using-only-ifttt/19269) thanks [fanuch](https://community.home-assistant.io/u/fanuch/summary)!
 * Brightness slider below light switch - This provides the functionality of the dimming slider on the main part of a switch.
 Thanks [andrey-git](https://github.com/andrey-git)! [state-card-custom-ui](https://github.com/andrey-git/home-assistant-custom-ui)
 * Remote custom icon layout - This is how I front end my media and other devices with buttons instead of the horizontal switch layout.
 I wanted this functionality for a while as it was the last thing holding my UI back from looking right for media remotes.
 Big thanks to [eddi89](https://community.home-assistant.io/u/eddi89) and [mviezzer](https://community.home-assistant.io/u/mviezzer/summary)! [state-card-tiles](https://github.com/maattdiy/home-assistant-config)
-* Package Tracking - This is a cool idea I am still testing out.
-As of writing this the USPS component is broken.
-Took the example from [here](https://github.com/brianjking/homeassistant-config), [here](https://github.com/home-assistant/home-assistant/issues/7918) and adapted it to my own.
-Thanks [brianjking](https://github.com/brianjking)!
 * [geekofweek](https://github.com/geekofweek/homeassistant) Repository - When I was getting started I pulled a lot of ideas and config examples from [geekoftheweek](https://community.home-assistant.io/u/geekoftheweek).
 Many thanks to this guy!

 Future Considerations: